cicciresearch/arkeo-api-docs/docs/index.md

 # Arkeo All-in-One API Documentation

-The Arkeo All-in-One API allows external applications to control and query the Arkeo measurement software through a TCP/JSON interface.
+The Arkeo All-in-One API allows external applications to control and query the Arkeo measurement software.
+Communication happens using the TCP protocol on port 6360, enabling users to perform a variety of commands manage measurements.
 Each connected client can send JSON-encoded requests and receive JSON responses.
 All commands follow a standard message structure containing a **target**, a **command**, optional **parameters**, and a **request ID** to match responses.
 ---

 ## 🔧 Request Format